 By Rick Steves

-I'm high in the Alps of Switzerland in my favorite area, the Jungfrau region just south of Interlaken.
-With plenty of daylight left on this long summer evening, I skip dessert at Walter's hotel.
-I hike down the shortcut stairs through the village to the home of Gimmelwald's schoolteachers, Olle and Maria.
+I'm high in the Alps in my favorite area of Switzerland: the Lauterbrunnen Valley, just south of Interlaken.
+On this long summer evening, after eating with friends I skip dessert and hike down the shortcut stairs through the village to the home of Gimmelwald's schoolteachers, Olle and Maria.

 Looking from the trim and tidy rough-hewn homes of Gimmelwald up to the towering hotels of Mürren, I marvel at the vision of Helmut von Allmen, Gimmelwald's retired schoolteacher.
 He foresaw the coming struggle between maintaining traditional life and developing tourism and pulled Gimmelwald out of the coming rat race.
 A wise and visionary community leader, he became part of the folklore of this village.

 But as a member of the community, Helmut von Allmen found it impossible to keep everybody happy.
-They needed an outsider who, while a member of no particular clan, respected the culture.
-In a town meeting, the consensus was that the next teacher needed to be an outsider but someone who "wore nailshoes."
-Nailshoes are used for haymaking.
-Someone who wears them respects and understands the farming culture.
+The village needed an outsider who, while a member of no particular clan, respected the culture.
+In a town meeting, the consensus was that the next teacher needed to be an outsider — but also someone who "wore nailshoes."
+(Nailshoes are used for haymaking; the village was looking for someone who respected and understood the farming culture.)

-The next teacher was actually a couple who split Gimmelwald's one teaching position (which disappeared altogether when Gimmelwald's school closed — but Olle and Maria still teach elsewhere in the valley).
+The position ended up going to a couple, who split Gimmelwald's one teaching position (which disappeared altogether when Gimmelwald's school closed — but Olle and Maria still teach elsewhere in the valley).
 To some, Olle and Maria were known not by their surname (Eggimann) but as Olle and Maria Nailshoes.
-During my visit, Olle and Maria are on their back porch, which sits above the cliff.
+During this visit, Olle and Maria are on their back porch, which sits above the cliff.
 Not a nailshoe in sight, Maria is sorting through a basket of berries and Olle is studying the far side of the valley with his telescope.
 There's nothing but air between their deck furniture and the rock face of the Jungfrau a mile or two away.
 Kick a soccer ball wrong and it ends up a mile below on the Lauterbrunnen Valley floor.

 Olle says, "Here in Gimmelwald, when you plant, you do it on certain days.
 You harvest on certain days.
 People are close to nature.
 They don't need some modern, city-taught teacher messing with their ways.
 Their relationship with nature is almost mystic."

 Olle and Maria have designed the ideal life.
-They have a fine house and a good income (Swiss teachers make about $80,000 a year).
+They have a fine house and a good income as teachers, and enjoy welcoming travelers to the two rooms they rent out B&B-style.
 Their minds are freed by a modern university outlook but not chained to a big-city pace of life.
-And their kids are growing up in a traffic-free village wonderland.
+And their kids have grown up in a traffic-free alpine wonderland.